 VISIT: “The Kate” – aka Katharine Hepburn Cultural Arts Center.
 The Kate hosts dance, theater, opera and film events in a cozy 250 seat auditorium.
 Even if you don’t see a show, feel free to pop in.

-VISIT: James Farmacy Organic Cafe and Juice Bar: Kate Hepburn was not the only strong, notable woman in this little Connecticut Shore town.
-What is now an ice cream soda fountain, organic cafe and programming space was once the 1790 General Store for the Humphrey Pratt Tavern (where, in 1824, the Marquis de Lafayette “made a purchase” – as it states on a prominent sign outside the door).
+LOCAL NOTABLE: Anna James/James Pharmacy.
+Kate Hepburn was not the only strong, notable woman in this little Connecticut Shore town.
+What is now a new boutique B&B and Gelato Shop was once the 1790 General Store for the Humphrey Pratt Tavern (where, in 1824, the Marquis de Lafayette “made a purchase” – as it states on a prominent sign outside the door).
 In the early 1900’s the store became a Pharmacy/Soda Fountain, run by Anna James, the daughter of an escaped slave and the first African-American woman to become a pharmacist in Connecticut.

 James was the only woman in her class at Brooklyn College of Pharmacy, Class of 1908.
 She took over her sister and brother-in-law’s drugstore in 1922 and retired in 1967 at the age of 81.
 Though Old Saybrook has always had a mostly White population, James was the “confidant and conscience” of the community, and was known affectionately by almost everyone in town as “Miss James.”
-Owners of the cafe have preserved some artifacts, posters, newspaper clippings, charming wood apothecary drawers, and the pharmacy’s original 1896 Soda Fountain with Vermont Granite counter.
+Owners of the inn have preserved the charming wood apothecary drawers and the pharmacy’s original 1896 Soda Fountain with Vermont Granite counter.

 For a time, James employed her sister’s daughter, Ann Petry, who obtained her Pharmacist license before finding fame and fortune as a novelist.
 Petry’s classic American novel, The Street (1946), about a young hardworking black mother struggling to raise her child in 1940’s Harlem, still resonates today.
 The Street was the first book written by an African American author to sell over a million copies.